f5devcentral/f5-aws-autoscale/README.md

 This ordering is necessary because "output" values from previous templates are used as "input" parameters for later templates.
 Note that "output" variables names are the same for all matching input parameters.
 For example, the outputs from the common.template include Vpc, Subnets, AvailabilityZones, BigipSecurityGroup, etc. so when creating later templates, you should "copy" some outputs from previous templates and "paste" them into input parameters of the next.

-Although, this method may allow you to develop a deeper understanding of the autoscaled deployments, due to numerous inputs and outputs, it is more error prone.
+Although this method may allow you to develop a deeper understanding of the autoscaled deployments, due to numerous inputs and outputs, it is more error prone.

 ### Method 2 - deploy_stacks.py